 In my last post, I discussed what factors were involved in determining whether or not an RTO (rent-to-own) arrangement should be considered as a business or capital in nature.
 I also mentioned that the 3 streams of income the landlord receives in an RTO arrangement should be reported as income if it is considered as a business.

 As a lot of you pointed out, you have to spend money in order to maintain your rental property so where does the money come in?
-Well as long as you find cheap ways to keep the house maintained by getting the WDR Roofing Company to inspect the roofs and getting a handyman to fix any problems, the cost of the repairs shouldn’t prevent profit.
+Well as long as you find cheap ways to keep the house maintained, the cost of the repairs shouldn’t prevent profit.
+Maintaining a property can sometimes cost money short term, but will be worth it in the long run.
 In this post, I am going to discuss the treatment of these 3 streams of income if the RTO arrangement is to be considered capital in nature.